Display data from multiple Gravity Forms on your site

 Tags ,

-So you’re using Gravity Forms to collect data and now you need a way to combine information from multiple forms and display it on your website?
+So you’re using Gravity Forms to collect data and now you need a way to connect two or more forms and combine the data together?

-In this post, we’ll take a detailed look at our Multiple Forms extension for GravityView.
-Multiple Forms allows you to combine forms with common field values into one long entry and display that information in a single View.
+All of this is possible using GravityView and our Multiple Forms Extension.
+Multiple Forms allows you to combine data from forms with common field values into one long entry and display or export that information.

-In this tutorial, we’ll combine information from two separate forms to create one, long entry in Gravity Forms.
-As you can see, we’ll then display that information on the front end using GravityView.
+In this tutorial, we’ll combine information from two separate forms in Gravity Forms to create one, long entry.
+As you can see, we’ll then show you how to display and export that data using GravityView.

 A table containing Data from two different forms in Gravity Forms